mudaliarpradeep/relmgmt/relmgmt/docs/PRD-Release_Management_System.md

    - The maximum allocation shall be 1 person-day per day.

 3. **Phase-specific Allocation**:
-   - **Functional Design**: Load resources with skill function "Functional Design" based on scope estimates and available capacity.
+   - **Functional Design**: Load resources with skill function "Functional Design" based on derived scope estimates and available capacity.
-   - **Technical Design**: Load resources with skill function "Technical Design" and matching skill sub-function based on component estimates and available capacity.
+   - **Technical Design**: Load resources with skill function "Technical Design" and matching skill sub-function based on derived component estimates and available capacity.
-   - **Build**: Load resources with skill function "Build" and matching skill sub-function based on component estimates and available capacity.
+   - **Build**: Load resources with skill function "Build" and matching skill sub-function based on derived component estimates and available capacity.
+   - **SIT**:
-   - **SIT**: Load resources with skill function "Test" and sub-function "Manual" based on scope estimates and available capacity.
+     - Test resources: Load resources with skill function "Test" and sub-function "Manual" based on derived scope estimates and available capacity.
+     - Build resources: 35% of Build phase effort for all loaded Build resources.
    - **UAT**:
      - Test resources: 30% of SIT phase effort for all loaded Test resources.
-     - Build resources: 30% of Build phase effort for all loaded Build resources.
+     - Build resources: 25% of Build phase effort for all loaded Build resources.
    - **Regression Testing** (follows UAT):
      - Test resources: 20% of SIT phase effort for all loaded Test resources.
      - Build resources: 15% of Build phase effort for all loaded Build resources.